-Once you have identified the areas where you can use improvement in your interviewing skills, you are encouraged to devote some time to practicing so that you may increase your self-confidence.
+Once you have identified the areas where you can use improvement in your interviewing skills, you are encouraged to devote some time to practice so that you may increase your self-confidence.
 You may also need to do additional research to find answers to questions you could not answer.
 Organizations will expect you to know about their mission, goals, and expectations for the job.
 Take the time to find out the answers so you are better prepared for the real interview.
 The University of Florida Career Resource Center (UF CRC)* offers some useful tips to answering some of the typical interview questions.
 There are many more questions you may be asked, so you are encouraged to prepare for additional potential interview questions you might encounter.

 - What insights did you gain from practicing your interview skills?